Financial Aid FAQ for Graduates

 Do I have to apply for loans every year?
 When are the deadlines?

 Yes.
-The deadlines are posted each year in the Financial Aid Guide.
+The deadlines are posted each year in the Financial Aid Application Guide.

 What are the common mistakes students make while applying for financial aid?